AkarinVS/vapoursynth-plugin/README.md

 `akarin.PropExpr(clip[] clips, dict=lambda: dict(key=val))`

 `PropExpr` is a filter to programmatically compute numeric frame properties.
 Given a list of clips, it will return the first clip after modifying its frame properties as specified by the dict argument.
-The expressions have access the frame property of all the clips.
+The expressions have access to the frame property of all the clips.

 `dict` is a Python lambda that returns a Python dict, where each key specifies the expression that evaluates to the new value for the frame property of the same name.
 The expression supports all operators supported by `Select` (i.e. no support for pixel access operators.)